jayduhon/DreamMUD/README.md

-# molylepke MUD - Multiplayer Text Adventure Sandbox
+# DreamMUD - Multiplayer Text Adventure Sandbox

+DreamMUD is a fork of molylepkeMUD which is a fork of DennisMUD.

-Molylepke MUD is a DennisMUD fork that was mainly modeled after ifmud's capabilities.
+molylepkeMUD was mainly modeled after ifmud's capabilities.
 Here with this fork I focus on the multiplayer aspect, abandoning the single-player branch and implementing modern mud protocols like MSSP.

 Current changes to mainline DennisMUD